 This tutorial will teach you how to create a 404 page for your WordPress blog.
-If your blog already has this page, you can also learn how to modify the 404 page to make it more user-friendly and personalized.
-Due to the special nature of the 404 error page, many times people ignore it and do not think about designing it.
+If your blog already has this page, you can also learn how to modify the 404 page to make it more friendly and personal.
+Due to the special nature of the 404 error page, people often ignore it and have never thought about designing it.
 In fact, the 404 error page may mean that the user leaves or continues to browse your web page.
-If your 404 page is too monotonous and boring, visitors may not be willing to continue browsing; but if your 404 error page is personalized and friendly, It is likely to attract visitors to other pages of your website.
+If your 404 page is too monotonous and boring, tourists may not be willing to browse it; but if your 404 error page is personalized and friendly, It is likely to attract tourists to browse other pages of your page.

 Most of the time, you build a website and check it multiple times to make sure every link is valid.
-However, over time you may forget that a link leads to a page that has been deleted or renamed, or may have had its name changed.
-Or if visitors search for your webpage through a search engine but cannot link to the page, they will also jump to a 404 error page.
-Generally, WordPress themes include 404.php, and you don’t need to design one separately, but if it doesn’t or you want to have a personalized and creative 404 error page, you can design it separately.
+However, over time, you may forget that a link points to a page that has been deleted or has changed its name, or may have changed its name.
+Or if a tourist searches your web page through a search engine but cannot link to the page, it will also jump to the 404 error report page.
+Generally speaking, wordpress themes contain 404.php, you don't need to design one separately, but if you don't or you want to have a personalized, creative 404 error page, you can design it separately.

-Error 404, translated into Chinese as 404 error page, refers to the page returned when the user opens a link that no longer exists through a search engine or directly.
-The 404 error page has a special meaning: it feeds back information to the viewer that the requested page does not exist or the link is wrong, and at the same time guides the user to browse other pages of the website instead of leaving directly.
+Error 404, translated into 404 error page in Chinese, refers to the page returned when a user uses a search engine or directly opens a link that no longer exists.
+The 404 error page has a special meaning: feedback to the browser that the page it requests does not exist or links are incorrect, and guides the user to browse other pages of the website instead of leaving directly.

 Basic 404.php

-Generally speaking, WordPress themes contain 404.php, with some exceptions.
-WordPress is set up by default to automatically look for the 404.php file when an error occurs on the page, but if this file does not exist, the browser will display an annoying error message.
-It may even have a negative impact on your blog’s SEO.
-If your blog theme does not have this file.
-You can create a new blank file yourself and name it 404.php.
+Generally speaking, wordpress themes contain 404.php, except for a few.
+WordPress is set by default to automatically look for a 404.php file when a page error occurs, but if this file does not exist, the browser will display an annoying error message.
+It may even have a negative impact on the SEO of your blog.
+If your blog topic does not have this file.
+You can create a new blank file yourself, named 404.php.
 Here is the most basic 404.php code: 404.php File

 Error 404 - Page Not Found.

-The basic code of 404.php includes H2 tags - "Error 404 – Page Not Found", and instructions for reading header, sidebar, and footer.
-Of course, you can adjust these codes accordingly to suit the template and style of your blog.
+404.php's basic code includes H2 tags ——“Error 404 – Page Not Found;, reading the header, sidebar, and footer instructions.
+Of course, you can make corresponding adjustments to these codes as needed to adapt to the templates and styles of your blog.

-We'll break down the tutorial on modifying 404.php in a few steps.
+We will use several steps to decompose and modify the 404.php tutorial.
 Please note that I always use the get_header, get_sidebar and get_footer commands to call the wordpress theme file.
-You should modify the 404.php file slightly as needed to suit your theme.
+You should slightly modify the 404.php file to suit your theme as needed.

 Start modifying the 404 error page

-First, we will add search code on the 404 error page so that the 404 error page is not too boring and lacks action options.
-If a visitor browses your 404 page, he can search for your other pages through the search box.
-This is one way to help you retain visitors.
+First, we will add the search code to the 404 error page so that the 404 error page will not be too monotonous and lack operation options.
+If a tourist browses your 404 page, he can search for other pages through the search box.
+This is a way to help you retain tourists.

 Add search code for 404.php